asdrubalivan/data-capture-challenge/README.md

 In order to get nice HTML docs run `pipenv run serve-docs` which will run a server serving HTML in the port `5000` of your `localhost`.
 These docs will look like the following

 ![Documentation](assets/docs-1.png)

+## Misc

+### Run test helper

+There's a `run_test.sh` file that allows you to run the tests and generate the coverage reports.

+With the `--serve` flag, you can serve these coverage reports automatically after running all the tests.